 Skip to content

-This guide walks reccomendatins to establish a secure WebSocket connection between an upstream presystem (BMS/ITCS) and the Charging Management System (CMS) according to the VDV463 specification.
+This guide walks through the recommendations for establishing a secure WebSocket connection between an upstream presystem (BMS/ITCS) and the Charging Management System (CMS) according to the VDV 463 specification.

 Overview